dariogemo/water_project/README.md

 15) *Total Dissolved Solids -* Represents the total concentration of dissolved substances in water samples.
 A high concentration of dissolved solids is usually not a health hazard, and its level in water is often correlated with how strong the taste is.

 16) *Potability -* Indicates if the water of a specific sample is potable or not.
 0 means potable, 1 means non-potable.

-My main goal for this project is to build a model that classifies if a given water sample is potable based on the 15 variables provided.

 The Water Quality Prediction dataset can be found in [Kaggle](https://www.kaggle.com/datasets/vanthanadevi08/water-quality-prediction) or in the [Github](https://github.com/dariogemo/water_project) repository for this project, where you can also find the full code.